alex-ozdemir/c4-ai/README.md

-# Monte Carlo Tree Search for Connect Four
+# Monte Carlo Tree Search

+## Connect Four

 Run

 ```
-cargo run --release -- 3
+cargo run --release 3000
 ```

-to let the computer think for 3 seconds.
+in `/c4ai` to let the computer think for 3 seconds.